system-er/Godot3DInterpreter/README.md

 ERASE string - erases a procedure or with "ALL it erases all procedures.
 SLEEP number - sleep n milliseconds (see example procedure.g3i)

-# Commands commander (lowercase allowed):
-LOAD - If you want interpreterprograms, type LOAD and you can load one of the example-programs in the interpreterprograms-directory.
-You can write with your editor others and load them with load.
-HELP - print helpmessages
-QUIT - quit program

 # Last changes:
 - start parser as thread, now changing scene is possible. new command SLEEP, see example lasershow.g3i.